-In 1709 John Thornton, a fellow merchant, obtained 25 High Street.
-Alderman Wilberforce (Williamís grandfather) worked for John Thornton as an apprentice.
-In 1711 he married Thorntonís daughter, Sarah.
-After John died in 1729 the house passed to his son Godfrey; in 1732 Wilberforce bought 25 High Street and began making his fortune in trade.
+In 1709 John Thornton, a fellow merchant, obtained the house.
+Alderman Wilberforce (William’s grandfather) worked for John Thornton as an apprentice.
+In 1711 he married Thornton’s daughter, Sarah.
+After John Thornton died in 1729 the house passed to his son Godfrey.
+In 1732 Alderman Wilberforce bought 25 High Street and began making his fortune in trade.

 View other relevant resources on My Learning or scroll down for a list of links and resources on this topic.